 As a little girl, JULIE CHRISTINE JOHNSON read Harriet the Spy by Louise Fitzhugh and decided that one day she would be a writer, just like Harriet.
 Julie grew up, earned undergraduate degrees in French and Psychology and a Master’s in International Affairs, and went on to do many things, including teaching English as a Second Language, administering university study abroad programs, and buying wine and beer for a multi-store natural foods co-op.
 But it took her nearly forty years to follow in Harriet’s footsteps and begin writing.

 Julie draws from her experiences living abroad in lands as varied as France, Japan, Chad, and New Zealand to craft stories about characters searching for a sense of self and place.
 She hopes to move her readers with fiction that navigates the borders of heart and mind.
-Her novel, IN ANOTHER LIFE (Sourcebooks), will debut in March 2016.
-Inspired by the only religious crusade to take place on European soil, IN ANOTHER LIFE is set in present day and 13th century France.
+She is the author of IN ANOTHER LIFE (Sourcebooks, 2016), and THE CROWS OF BEARA (Ashland Creek Press, 2017).
 A runner, hiker, and wine geek, Julie makes her home on the Olympic Peninsula of northwest Washington state with her best friend and husband of twenty-three years, Brendan.
 Visit Julie’s blog chalkthesun.org

 KRISTEN LEPIONKA wanted to write mysteries from the time she first saw Mike Hammer reruns on daytime cable as a kid.
 She is obsessed with getting the details correct in her writing, which has led her to multiple police ride-alongs, shooting ranges, and inside an Icelandic volcano.
 Kristen lives in Columbus, Ohio with her partner, two cats, and a very tall to-be-read pile.